raylutz/audit-engine-docsite/docs/about/privacy.md

 We may aggregate and/or de-identify any information collected through the Media Properties and Services so that such information can no longer be linked to you or your device **(“Aggregate/De-Identified Information”)**.
 We may use Aggregate/De-Identified Information for any purpose, including without limitation for research and marketing purposes, and may also share such data with any third parties, including advertisers, promotional partners, and sponsors, in our discretion.

-## Privacy Policy For California Residents

-**This Privacy Policy does not apply to California residents.** If you are a California resident, please go to [Your California Privacy Rights/Privacy Policy](CA_privacy-policy.md) to learn about your California privacy rights.

 ## Individuals In The European Economic Area (EEA), Or UK

 **This Section is included in this Privacy Policy to comply with the requirements of the General Data Protection Regulation ("GDPR").
 It applies only to individuals coming to our Media Properties from within the EEA, Switzerland or the UK and applies only (1) if we collect through the Media Property any Personal Data of those individuals or (2) if we track individuals in the EEA, Switzerland or the UK who access our Media Properties.**